Advertiser Disclosure

 United used to split South America up into 2 different regions (northern and southern) in its award chart, but abandoned award charts in 2019.
 You can still find good value, however.

 If you’re looking to fly in economy class from Los Angeles (LAX) to Guayaquil, Ecuador (GYE), for example, we found plenty of flights there for 33,000 miles economy one-way, with a stop in Panama City (PTY).
-The cash rate for this ticket is normally $626, so you’d be getting 1.9 cents per points in value, well above our current valuation of MileagePlus points at 1.2 cents per point, though dynamic pricing doesn’t guarantee those rates will always be the same for you.
+The cash rate for this ticket is normally $626, so you’d be getting 1.9 cents per point in value, well above our current valuation of MileagePlus points at 1.2 cents per point, though dynamic pricing doesn’t guarantee those rates will always be the same for you.

-14. Fly Around the Caribbean (MileagePlus Miles)
+14. Fly Around the Caribbean on United (MileagePlus Miles)

-United prices round-trip flights between the U.S. and the Caribbean around 35,000 miles, depending on the time of year and, of course, dynamic pricing.
+United prices round-trip flights between the U.S. and the Caribbean at around 35,000 miles, depending on the time of year and, of course, dynamic pricing.
 With current Excursionist Perk rules, you can visit 2 Caribbean islands for the price of 1.

 It is possible to find cheaper redemptions to the Caribbean depending on where you live — and United’s dynamic pricing — but if you want to make a stopover, United miles aren’t a bad way to go.

 Domestic travel can be as valuable as international travel when it comes to using your United miles.
-Round-trip flights at the Saver level within the lower 48 states can cost around 25,000 United miles in economy
+Round-trip flights at the Saver level within the lower 48 states can cost around 25,000 United miles in economy.

 If you want to go to Alaska, you can pay around 35,000 miles in economy for a round-trip flight.